-There are many bodies and organisations in the UK who oversee various aspects of wild life management; they work under a variety of rules and regulations, as well as laws that governing the culling of certain animals.
+There are many bodies and organisations in the UK that oversee various aspects of wildlife management; they work under a variety of rules and regulations, as well as laws that governing the culling of certain animals.

 In terms of hunting, there are various Game Laws that dictate when an animal can be killed or culled, along with regulation of hunting seasons, such as, which animal or bird can be hunted and when.
 As a rule, the mating and breeding season is avoided so that the numbers of animals and birds remain at a static levels; allowing too many of one kind of animal or bird to dominate an area can lead to damage, and other animals or birds being forced from the area.

 Pest control companies and technicians are also regulated and governed by a variety of laws, the main stay of which is the Pests Act 1954.
 This law determines what constitutes a pest, and also how these insects, animals and birds are to be dealt with.
 It also encapsulates the ‘rabbit clearance order’ across England and Wales (with only the City of London, the Isles of Scilly and Skokholm Island being exempt) which places ‘reasonable measures’ on landowners to keep wild rabbits on their land under control.